getify/JSON.minify/README.txt

 	MIT License
 */

-JSON.minify() minifies blocks of JSON by removing all whitespace *and* comments.
+JSON.minify() minifies blocks of JSON-like content into valid JSON by removing all whitespace *and* comments.

 JSON.parse() does not consider JSON with comments to be valid and parseable.
 So, the intended usage is to minify development-friendly JSON (with comments) to